 The resluts are published in ACP: https://www.atmos-chem-phys.net/17/14937/2017/

 GLORIA took dedicated GW observations in serveral flights during the POLSTRACC/GWLcycle/Salsa (PGS) and WISE campaigns.
-The employment of GW in the worlds strongest GW hot spot at Tierra del Fuego is planned for the Southtrac campaign in 2020.
+The employment of GW in the worlds strongest GW hot spot at Tierra del Fuego was conducted in the Southtrac campaign in September 2019.